cashpw/notes.cashpw.com/content/posts/cedric_chin_copying_better_how_to_acquire_the_tacit_knowledge_of_experts.md

 >
 > I'll skip ahead here and tell you that none of these questions are particularly interesting to me --- at least, not in the context of this blog.
 This blog is a practitioner's blog: it is interested in what is useful, not what is 'true'. [...]
 >
 > So here's my way of side-stepping everything above: when I say tacit knowledge in this series, what I am really interested in is 'expert intuition' or 'expert judgment'.
-This is the "expertise, full of caveats" that I talked about in [Part 1](https://commoncog.com/tacit-knowledge-is-a-real-thing/) [ (NO_ITEM_DATA:chinWhyTacitKnowledgeMoreImportantDeliberatePractice2020) ].
+This is the "expertise, full of caveats" that I talked about in [Part 1](https://commoncog.com/tacit-knowledge-is-a-real-thing/) [ (<a href="#citeproc_bib_item_2">Chin 2020b</a>) ].
 Expert intuition is tacit because it is incredibly difficult to investigate, incredibly difficult to make explicit, and incredibly difficult to teach.

 ### How the naturalistic decision makers do it {#how-the-naturalistic-decision-makers-do-it}